Esildor/esildor.github.io/_posts/2022-02-24-MobileTutorial.md

 ---

 ## Goal:
 Make a tutorial panel like the ones shown above.
-Allow developers to _"focus"_ on an arbitrary rect transform from another UI element.
-A strong emphasis being that developers should **not** have to modify the gameplay panels just to add a tutorial focusing to it.
+Allow developers to _"focus"_ on an arbitrary `RectTransform` that exists on another UI element.
+This is trying maintain the idea that developers should **not** have to modify the gameplay panels just to add a tutorial focusing to it.

 ---